psyb0t/piraterf/README.md

 - Add RAW SendIQ module: upload .iq capture files and replay them (useful for repeater captures, signal replays, etc.)

+- Fix the fuckin UI header so it's not a fkin rectangle no more that fucks up the shadow lol

 **🏴‍☠️ Now get out there and start broadcasting like the RF pirate you were meant to be! 📡**

 _Remember: With great RF power comes great responsibility.
 Always operate legally and don't be a dick to other operators._